 Have You Met Them?

-Many of the films made by Mr. Marquette feature a unique cast of characters - skeletons!
 This unexpected troupe of undead actors was handpicked by none other than Morgan himself before the start of every film made.
-Each skeleton has their own personality and the following is a listed introduction to most of them.
-Whether for the love of acting or for simply having something to do during the after life, all of them have made the individual decision to stay with The Troupe long term.
-If you have seen any of Morgans' films without knowing about The Troupe beforehand, we highly recommend reading below for a fun insight on the behind-the-scenes lives - er, afterlives? - of the famous cast.
+Whether for the love of acting or for simply having something to do during the afterlife, each skeleton made the individual decision to stay with The Troupe long term.

 Jenny

 Having dreamed of being an actress all her life, she was finally able to succeed her goal in death.
-A lover of all things stage performance, Jenny can be seen across multiple of Morgan Marquette’s videos, including “Jenny Darling”, “Have You Seen Linda?”, “Relax”, and a brief cameo in “Touch-Tone Telephone”.
+A lover of all things stage performance, Jenny can be seen across multiple of the Dreadful Gentleman’s videos, including “Jenny Be Mine”, “Have You Seen Linda?”, “Just Relax”, and a brief cameo in “Waiting For Your Call”.

 Linda